RMIT University

 Learning outcomes

-- Practice by incorporating and reflecting common law requirements, relevant statutes and the nursing profession's code of conduct and ethics.
-Integrate international, national, local and state policies and guidelines with professional Standards and competencies.
+You will promote innovation through research, clinical supervision and reflective, evidence-based practice.
+Your practice will align with common law requirements, relevant statues and the nursing profession’s code of conduct and ethics.
+As a mental health nurse, you will integrate international, national, local and state policies and guidelines with professional standards and competencies.
+You will hold specialist qualifications, demonstrate advanced knowledge and skills and model leadership within the practice setting.

 Career outcomes